-10.6 Elimination, Reduction, or Suspension of Period of Ineligibility or other Consequences for Reasons Other than Fault

-10.6.1 Substantial Assistance in Discovering or Establishing Anti-Doping Rule Violations

-ICF may, prior to a final appellate decision 10.6.1.1 under Article 13 or the expiration of the time to appeal, suspend a part of the period of Ineligibility imposed in an individual case in which it has results management authority where the Athlete or other Person has provided Substantial Assistance to Anti-Doping an criminal authority Organisation, or professional disciplinary body which results in: (i) the Anti-Doping Organisation discovering or bringing forward an antidoping rule violation by another Person, or (ii) which results in a criminal or disciplinary body discovering or bringing forward a criminal offense or the breach of professional rules committed by another Person and the by the provided Person information providing Substantial Assistance is made available to ICF.
-After a final appellate decision under Article 13 the or expiration of time to appeal, ICF may only suspend a part of the otherwise applicable period of Ineligibility with the approval of WADA.
-The extent to which the otherwise applicable period of Ineligibility may be suspended shall be based on the seriousness of the antidoping rule violation committed by the Athlete or other significance of the Person and the Substantial Assistance provided by the Athlete or other Person to the effort to eliminate doping in sport.
+- 10.6 Elimination, Reduction, or Suspension of Period of Ineligibility or other Consequences for Reasons Other than Fault - 10.6.1 Substantial Assistance in Discovering or Establishing Anti-Doping Rule Violations - ICF may, prior to a final appellate decision under Article 13 or the expiration of the time to appeal, suspend a part of the period of Ineligibility imposed in an individual case in which it has results management where the Athlete or other authority Substantial Assistance to Anti-Dopina an Organisation, criminal authority professional or disciplinary body which results in: (i) the Anti-Doping Organisation discovering or bringing forward an antidoping rule violation by another Person, or (ii) which results in a criminal or disciplinary body discovering or bringing forward a criminal offense or the breach of professional rules committed by another Person and the information provided by the Person providing Substantial Assistance is made available to ICF.
+After a appellate decision under Article 13 expiration of time to appeal, ICF may only suspend a part of the otherwise applicable period of Ineligibility with the approval of WADA.
+The extent to which the otherwise applicable period of Ineligibility may be suspended shall be based on the seriousness of the antidoping rule violation committed by the Athlete or other significance of the and the Substantial Assistance provided by the Athlete or other Person to the effort to eliminate doping in sport.
 No more than three-quarters of the otherwise applicable period of Ineligibility may be suspended.
 If the otherwise applicable period of Ineligibility is a lifetime, the nonsuspended period under this Article must be no less than eight years.
-If the Athlete or other Person fails to continue to cooperate and to provide the complete and credible Substantial Assistance upon which a suspension of the period of Ineligibility was based, ICF shall reinstate the original period of Ineligibility.
-If ICF decides to reinstate a suspended period of Ineligibility or decides not to reinstate a suspended period of Ineligibility, that decision may be appealed by any Person entitled to appeal under Article 13.
+If the Athlete or other Person fails to continue to cooperate and to provide the complete and credible Substantial Assistance upon which a suspension of the period of Ineligibility was based, ICF shall reinstate the original period of Ineligibility. decides to reinstate a suspended period of Ineligibility or decides not to reinstate a suspended period of Ineligibility, that decision may be appealed by any Person entitled to appeal under Article 13.

-10.6.1.2 To further encourage Athletes and other Persons to provide Substantial Assistance to Anti-Doping Organisations, at the request of ICF or at the request of the Athlete or other Person who has (or has been asserted to have) committed an anti-doping rule violation, WADA may agree at any stage of the results management process, including after a final appellate decision under Article 13, to what it considers to be an appropriate suspension of the otherwise-applicable period of Ineligibility and other Consequences.
-In exceptional circumstances, WADA may agree to suspensions of the period of Ineligibility and other Consequences for Substantial Assistance greater than those otherwise provided in this Article, or even no period of Ineligibility, and/or no return of prize money or payment of fines or costs.
-WADA's approval shall be subject to reinstatement of sanction, as otherwise Notwithstanding Article 13, provided in this Article.
-WADA's decisions in the context of this Article may not be appealed by any other Anti-Doping Organisation.
+10.6.1.2 To further encourage Athletes and other Persons to provide Substantial Assistance to Anti-Doping Organisations, at the request of ICF or at the request of the Athlete or other Person who has (or has been asserted to have) committed an anti-doping rule violation, WADA may agree at any stage of the results management process, including after a final appellate decision under Article 13, to what it considers to be an appropriate suspension of the otherwise-applicable period of Ineligibility and other Consequences. exceptional circumstances, WADA may agree suspensions of the period of Ineligibility and other Consequences for Substantial Assistance greater than those otherwise provided in this Article, or even no period of Ineligibility, and/or no return of prize money or payment of fines or costs.
+WADA's approval shall be subject to reinstatement of sanction, as otherwise provided in this Article.
+Notwithstanding Article 13, WADA's decisions in the context of this Article may not be appealed by any other Anti-Doping Organisation.

-10.6.1.3 If ICF suspends any part of an otherwise applicable sanction because of Substantial Assistance, then notice providing justification for the decision shall be provided to the other Anti-Doping Organisations with a right to appeal under Article 13.2.3 as provided in Article 14.2.
+If ICF suspends any part of an otherwise applicable sanction because of Substantial Assistance, then notice providing justification for the decision shall be provided to the other Anti-Doping Organisations with a right to appeal under Article 13.2.3 as provided in Article 14.2.
 In unique circumstances where WADA determines that it would be in the best interest of antidoping, WADA may authorise ICF to enter into appropriate confidentiality agreements limiting or delaying the disclosure of the Substantial Assistance agreement or the nature of Substantial Assistance being provided.